 - Find and click "Scheduler" in the left navigation menu

 The process is the same whether you're using Windows or macOS, and both methods give you access to all Scheduler features.
-Choose whichever option is more convenient for your workflow.
+You’re free to choose whichever option is more convenient for your workflow.

 How to create and manage Zoom Scheduler bookings